MGunturG/pynime/README.md

 result = api.fast_query("yofukashi no uta", episode = 12, resolution = 480)
 print(result)
 ```
->**Note:** Function will print the possible anime search results (default selection is result number 1), details of anime, and will return download/streamable link for desired episode and resolution.
+>**Note:** Function will print the possible anime search results (default selection is result number 1) and will return download/streamable link for desired episode and resolution.
 If desired resolution or episode not available, it will return `None`.